ca-srg/ragent/README.md

 **Features:**
 - Hybrid search combining BM25 and vector similarity
-- Automatic fallback to S3 Vector if OpenSearch is unavailable
 - Context-aware responses using retrieved documents
 - Conversation history management
 - Reference citations with source links